AjayTripathy/blackjack/README.md

 Bender: Blackjack - Agentic AI Red-Teaming

- Bender is the overarching agentic AI insurance platform.
+ Bender is the overarching AI assurance platform.
  Blackjack is the automated red-teaming tool.

  Overview